torvalds/linux/Documentation/media/uapi/v4l/colorspaces-defs.rst

 which defines the chromaticities, the default transfer function, the default Y'CbCr encoding and the default quantization method.
-The second is the transfer function identifier (enum :c:type:`v4l2_xfer_func`) to specify non-standard transfer functions.
-The third is the Y'CbCr encoding identifier (enum :c:type:`v4l2_ycbcr_encoding`) to specify non-standard Y'CbCr encodings and the fourth is the quantization identifier (enum :c:type:`v4l2_quantization`) to specify non-standard quantization methods.
+The second is the transfer function identifier (enum :c:type:`v4l2_xfer_func`) to specify yesn-standard transfer functions.
+The third is the Y'CbCr encoding identifier (enum :c:type:`v4l2_ycbcr_encoding`) to specify yesn-standard Y'CbCr encodings and the fourth is the quantization identifier (enum :c:type:`v4l2_quantization`) to specify yesn-standard quantization methods.
 Most of the time only the colorspace field of struct :c:type:`v4l2_pix_format` or struct :c:type:`v4l2_pix_format_mplane` needs to be filled in.